-As described below, the Company has used a discounted cash flow approach to determine the fair value of these investments, incorporating available information regarding market conditions as at the measurement date, November 30, 2015.
+The MAV II, ABCP and other notes are expected to mature in fiscal 2017 and therefore have been classified as current on the statement of financial position as at August 31, 2016.
+As described below, the Company has used a discounted cash flow approach to determine the fair value of these investments, incorporating available information regarding market conditions as at the measurement date, August 31, 2016.
 The estimates arrived at by the Company are subject to measurement uncertainty and are dependent on market conditions as at the measurement date.

-The Company's total provision for expected credit losses on these investments as at November 30, 2015 is \$1 (August 31, 2015 - \$1).
-This amount is included in the fair value variance from face value on investments of \$23.
-The estimate of expected credit losses relates to Ineligible Asset Tracking notes and was arrived at by estimating the expected realization of the underlying assets.
-As of November 30, 2015, the Class A-1 and A-2 notes are rated AA (low) (sf) and A (low) (sf) respectively by DBRS.
+The Company's total provision for expected credit losses on these investments as at August 31, 2016 is \$nil (August 31, 2015 - \$1).
+The expected credit losses related to Ineligible Asset Tracking notes was arrived at based on estimates of the expected realization of the underlying assets.
+As of August 31, 2016, the Class A-1 and A-2 notes are rated AA (low) (sf) and A (low) (sf) respectively by DBRS.
 As these are investment grade ratings, the Company has not provided for any credit losses with respect to the Class A-1 and A-2 notes.

 The Company has used a discounted cash flow approach to determine the fair value of these investments, taking into account the expected risk and return profile of the notes in comparison to market returns.
-After deducting the estimated credit losses referred to above, the Company also used a discount factor appropriate for a high yield instrument for the Ineligible Asset Tracking notes.
+The Company used a discount factor appropriate for a high yield instrument for the Ineligible Asset Tracking notes.